cns-iu/hra-ftu-vccf-supporting-information/code/README.md

 4. **Final Layout**:
 - Combines the anatomical hierarchy and blood vasculature layers for both male and female wings.
-- Flips text horizontally for female wings to preserve readability in mirrored view.
+- Flips text horizontally for female wing (or male wing, depending on use case), to preserve readability in mirrored view.

 5. **Adobe Illustrator Integration**:
 - Provides guidance for using Adobe Illustrator to overlay male and female wings and finalize the butterfly visualization.